fusioninventory/documentation/docs/Advanced_topics/dev/plugin-glpi/task_redux.md

----
-layout: single
-title: Fusioninventory Plugin for GLPI - Tasks Redux
+# Fusioninventory Plugin for GLPI - Tasks Redux
----

-# Tasks redux : objectives
+## Tasks redux : objectives

 This page aims to gather objectives .